Food is a basic human need. Restaurants transform this experience into an art. Informational technology builds elegant shortcuts to its fulfilment.

 How to design a restaurant app

-Good design and architecture pave your way to success.
+Good restaurant app design and architecture pave your way to success.
 These basic rules will steer you clear of the deadly sins of app development – building nonsense-ware, worthless-ware, cost-ware, bloatware, and strangeware.

 - Solve a critical problem.
 Just one.
 Is it last-mile delivery logistics, uneven client turnover, high cancellation rate, long wait times?
-If you solve it better than others, you’re the winner.
+If your restaurant app solves it better than others, you’ve got a killer design.

 - Deliver value to all parties.
 Your app is a platform that needs a network effect in order to take off.
 So the right features are crucial.
 For example, reservations / ordering / payments are a defensive moat for restaurants, while reviewing and delivery are beneficial for foodies and gig seekers.